How long my friendships last. Closest three are 22, 18, and 14 years.

 Because every profile claims them.
 'Always there for the people I love' is a universal virtue with no observable test — the matcher reads it as a default, not a calibration.
 Replace with the specific behavior that proves it (the count, the rule, the small specific thing you do).

-Try the opening-lines tool freeOne tap with Google.
+Try the profile-review tool freeOne tap with Google.
 No card.